 Although birth injuries can come in almost in shape or form, there are certain types or categories of injuries to a baby that frequently result from trauma during childbirth.
 Below is a list of the statistically most common types of birth injuries.

 - Bone Fractures: difficult vaginal deliveries can often result in fractures to a baby's bones.
-The most common type of bone fracture during childbirth is broken clavicle (collar bone).
+The most common type of bone fracture during childbirth is a broken clavicle (collarbone).
 This is because the shoulders are the widest point of the baby and frequently become stuck behind the mother's pelvis (a common condition known as shoulder dystocia).

-- Brain Injuries: the human brain requires a constant flow of both blood and oxygen in order to survive.
-When the supply of oxygen or blood to the brain is cut of or interrupted, even for a very short time, brain cells can die or become damaged.
+- Brain Injuries: the human brain requires a constant flow of both blood and oxygen to survive.
+When the supply of oxygen or blood to the brain is cut off or interrupted, even for a very short time, brain cells can die or become damaged.
 Once cells in the brain die they do not regenerate.
-A number of complications during childbirth can suddenly interrupt blood and oxygen flow to the baby's brain.
+Many childbirth complications can suddenly interrupt blood and oxygen flow to the baby's brain.
 If these conditions are not quickly and properly resolved major damage to the brain will occur.
 Birth injuries involving brain damage can result in serious disability and permanent medical conditions such as cerebral palsy.